In January 2011, the Commission on Accountability and Policy for Religious Organizations ("the Commission") was established.

 Mr. Danny de Armas is the senior associate pastor at First Baptist Church Orlando, where he leads the staff and oversees the program and business functions of the church.
 He earned his bachelor’s degree in education at the University of Central Florida and his master of divinity degree from New Orleans Baptist Theological Seminary.

 Mr. Nathan J. Diament is the director of public policy for the Union of Orthodox Jewish Congregations of America in Washington, DC.
 He is an honors graduate of Yeshiva University and the Harvard Law School.
-Diament has worked closely with members of both political parties to craft legislation addressing religious liberty issues, education reform, tax and fiscal issues and more.
-In 2009, Mr. Diament was appointed by President Obama to serve as one of 25 members of the President’s Faith Advisory Council.
+Mr. Diament has worked closely with members of both political parties to craft legislation addressing religious liberty issues, education reform, tax and fiscal issues and more.
+In 2009, he was appointed by President Obama to serve as one of 25 members of the President’s Faith Advisory Council.

 Bishop Henry Fernandez is an author, entrepreneur, and the senior pastor of The Faith Center in Fort Lauderdale, with more than 10,000 members.
 He is the Founder/Chancellor of the University of Fort Lauderdale.
 He is a visionary who developed his business and financial acumen in the corporate arena and is now committed to helping people reach their full potential.